cloudmesh/cloudmesh-manual/docs-source/source/configuration/encryption.rst

 After the system has been installed cloudmesh will need to initialize its security capabilities.
-If you wish to control where it is initialized reference the `Changing the secinit Directory`_ section below.
+If you wish to control where it is initialized reference the `Changing the secinit Directory`_ section.
 Otherwise, initialize the configuration capabilities by running the the following.